 Edinburgh Farmers’ market is found at Castle Terrace.
 As the name suggests, it nestles under the imposing South West face of Edinburgh Castle.
 It’s an energetic place to find award-winning Scottish producers.
 Every Saturday, local specialities and seasonal produce are available to try and buy.

-Artisanal bread, organic vegetables, and rich cheeses are on offer.
-If you really want to treat yourself take away some Scottish specialities such as venison, Scottish biscuits or special beverages made in an Edinburgh distillery.
+Artisanal bread, organic vegetables, and rich cheeses are also on offer.
+If you really want to treat yourself during a city break in Edinburgh take away some Scottish specialities such as venison, Scottish biscuits, or special beverages made in an Edinburgh distillery.

 As Edinburgh is a green city (and eco-friendly destination), it’s no surprise that an event called Slow Food Edinburgh is a regular feature.
 The event promotes a ‘Good, Clean and Fair’ message on the first Saturday of each month.
 The organisation believes everyone has the right to enjoy good food that is good for the planet, and good for the producers whose livelihood depends on it.
 At Slow Food, you can see local chefs showcasing the best locally sourced produce.
 They’ll also teach you how to create simple, delicious dishes with your goodies when you get back to your accommodation.